rsthn/zill/README.md

 npm install -g @rsthn/xui --no-optional
 ```

-## Components
+## Elements

-View the ELEMENTDS.md file to view all currently available XUI components and how to use them.
+The [ELEMENTDS.md](./docs/ELEMENTS.md) file in the [docs](./docs/) folder contains all the currently available XUI elements and their respective documentation.